• Home

 I have been blessed to know Debbie and her amazing family for twenty years and have been an eager observer of her development as an artist.
 I proudly feature four of her pieces in my home, including a pair of winter scenes, heavy wooden gates half buried in snow, either opened or closed.
 They are the first images I see as I enter the front door.
 Down a short flight of stairs hang two more of her photographs; happy sunflowers against a brilliant blue sky.

 Through her images, I feel the chill of Autumn and the scents of Spring.
 The grass, the trees, and the vast skies look, feel and smell completely different from California.
-Debbie seems to stand a step or two aside, giving her work a barely-noticeable offset perspective.
+Debbie seems to stand a step or two aside, giving her captures a barely-noticeable offset perspective.
 Her work radiates wonder, happiness, curiosity, and always beauty.
 Which also describes Debbie’s artistic soul.

 Treat yourself to the vast landscape of Debbie’s photographs at the Debbie Gracy Collection